xiao99xiao/CCNStatusItem/ReadMe.md

 ## Overview

-`CCNStatusItem` is a subclass of `NSObject` to act as a custom view for `NSStatusItem`.
+`CCNStatusItem` is a subclass of `NSObject` to act as a custom `NSStatusItem`.
 Running on Yosemite it has full support for the class `NSStatusBarButton` which is provided by `NSStatusItem` via the `button` property.
 Yosemite's dark menu mode will be automatically handled.<br />
 It supports a customizable statusItemWindow that will manage any `NSViewController` instance for presenting the content.

-Here is a shot of the included example application:
+This screenshot presents the current example application:

 ![CCNStatusItem Example Application](https://dl.dropbox.com/u/34133216/WebImages/Github/CCNStatusItem.png)